15 New Ideas from Developmental Politics

 7. Discovering the “Physics” of Value Energy Can Lead to Our Political Renewal

-Once we understand how the throughput of value energy sustains the systemic continuity of the interior structures of consciousness and culture, this gives us fresh guidance on how to nurture the vitality of our internal cultural ecosystem.
-By discovering the “physics” of value energy, we can overcome stuck polarities and foster our collective sense of higher purpose.
+Once we understand how the throughput of value energy sustains the systemic continuity of the interior structures of consciousness and culture, this gives us fresh guidance on how to nurture the vitality of our society’s internal cultural ecosystem.
+By discovering the “physics” of value energy, we can overcome stuck polarities and foster a collective sense of higher purpose.

 8. Every Major Worldview Taps Into Its Own Bandwidth of Value Energy